espressif/esp-chip-errata/docs/en/03-errata-description/shared/i2c-fail-in-multiple-reads-operation.rst

 .. only:: esp32p4

-   To be fixed in the :bdg-warning:`next chip revision`.
+   Fixed in chip revision :bdg-success:`v3.0`.